up42/docs/source/going-further/download-blocks-tutorial-spot-pleiades.rst

 image.
 To do this we rerun the job as a real job by clicking on the **Run as real job** button on the console job details page.
-When the job is launched, an asset ID is created that uniquely identifies this asset in the collection of assets available in your User Storage..
+When the job is launched, an asset ID is created that uniquely identifies this asset in the collection of assets available in your UP42 Storage.

 .. gist:: https://gist.github.com/perusio/5aab70f4ab7e32a8cd649ed2b0f3cb2c